Cotillion Coach

 The Cotillion Coach (Kotillonvognen) is a miniature coach constructed in 1888 for the celebration of the 70th birthday of Christian IX of Denmark.
 It was later refurbished for the celebrations of the 18th birthday of Margrethe II and once again used at the 70th birthday of Queen Ingrid.
-It is on display in the Royal Mews and Carriage Museum at Christiansborg Palace in Copenhagen.
+It is on display in the Royal Stables and Carriage Museum at Christiansborg Palace in Copenhagen.

+Description

+Built in the Rococo-style, this small ceremonial coach was constructed in an earlier style for royal coaches.
+The exterior is gilded and ornamented, with golden crowns mounted on the roof.
+There are several painted panels on the sides and rear that depict several palaces of the period, including Gottorf Castle, the Yellow Palace, Bernstorff Palace, the Amalienborg residence, and Fredensborg Palace.
+The coachman's seat is covered with a hammercloth of red velvet embroidered with the years 1818 and 1888, and the doors bear the gilded monogram of Christian IX.
+The interior is lined with blue brocade and fitted with pale yellow silk-crepe curtains.

+This miniature coach is not drawn by horses, but by people.
+During its original use, the carriage was accompanied by costumed attendants including a coachman and two footmen, and was drawn by six children.
+The coach holds one seated occupant, originally the child portraying the "Elf Queen".

 History

-70th birthday of Christian IX

 The 70th birthday of Christian IX was celebrated with a ball attended by 700 guests at Amalienborg Palace.
 The entertainment after dinner comprised a cotillion in the Great Hall of Christian VII's mansion.
 As a surprise, it opened with a procession consisting of the specially manufactured miniature coach escorted by children dressed as elves, runners and lackeys.
 Inside the coach was a girl dressed as an "ambassadress from a distant country".
 Lord chamberlain Carl Løvenskiold, who had been responsible for the planning of the ball, had also fostered the idea of the tableau and arranged for the construction of the carriage.

-The next day, Fredericia Dagblad provided a detailed account of the event:
+The day after the ball, the newspaper Fredericia Dagblad provided a detailed account of the event: